-- Failure by parents or carers to meet the basic essential needs e.g. adequate food, clothes, warmth, hygiene and medical care - A child seen to be listless, apathetic and irresponsive with no apparent medical cause - Failure of child to grow within normal expected pattern, with accompanying weight loss - Child thrives away from home environment - Child frequently absent from school - Child left with adults who are intoxicated or violent - Child abandoned or left alone for excessive periods
+- Failure by parents or carers to meet the basic essential needs e.g. adequate food, clothes, warmth, hygiene and medical care - A pupil seen to be listless, apathetic and irresponsive with no apparent medical cause - · Failure of pupil to grow within normal expected pattern, with accompanying weight loss - Pupil thrives away from home environment

+- Pupil frequently absent from school - Pupil left with adults who are intoxicated or violent - Pupil abandoned or left alone for excessive periods

-Sexual Abuse & Sexual Harassment
+Appendix 2 - Sexual Abuse & Sexual Harassment

 The boundary between what is abusive and what is part of normal childhood or youthful experimentation can be blurred.
 The determination of whether behaviour is developmental, inappropriate or abusive will hinge around the related concepts of true consent, power imbalance and exploitation.
-This may include children and young people who exhibit a range of sexually problematic behaviour such as indecent exposure, obscene telephone calls, fetishism, bestiality and sexual abuse against adults, peers or children.
+This may include pupils and young people who exhibit a range of sexually problematic behaviour such as indecent exposure, obscene telephone calls, fetishism, bestiality and sexual abuse against adults, peers or pupils.
 Staff should be vigilant to:

-- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals
+- bullying (including cyberbullying) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - sexting (also known as youth produced sexual imagery) - initiation/hazing type violence and rituals - upskirting